jakeepia/Uber-Analysis-in-New-York/README.md

 # Project Description
 ![](intro1.JPG)
 _______________________________________________________
-This Uber Data Analysis project aims to uncover valuable insights into the rush hour patterns and maximum pickups in the bustling city of New York.
-By analyzing extensive data collected over the course of 6 months, I will delve into the intricate details of Uber rides during peak hours, identifying the busiest times and locations. <br>
-Through advanced statistical techniques and visualizations, I will uncover trends, patterns, and correlations that will enable us to optimize operations, improve efficiency, and enhance the overall Uber experience for both drivers and riders. <br>
+This Uber Data Analysis project aims to uncover insights into rush hour patterns and peak pickup times in New York City.
+By analyzing six months of data, I will explore Uber rides during peak hours to identify the busiest times and locations.
+Using advanced statistical techniques and visualizations, the project seeks to reveal trends and correlations to optimize operations and enhance the Uber experience for drivers and riders. <br>

 ### Skills/ concepts demonstrated:<br>